chelule/99.coDataEngineerChallenge/event_ingestion/README.md

-# Kafka
+# Event Ingestion

-Here we apply book knowledge and test out kafka.
+Moving events stream from mobile application to S3.
+## Plan of attack (Overview, more can be found in the respective directory)

-1. Generate streaming data for API to consume.
+1. Generate fake streaming data which post to API endpoint.
-    - moblie_app_event.py generate fake data for testing.
+    - Generate fake events data through Faker.
-    - POST to an API end point.
+    - POST it to the API endpoint.
+    - mobile_app_event.py

-2. API gateway to receive HTTP request from moblie app.
+2. API to receive HTTP request from mobile_app_event.py.
+    - In api directory.
+Built with flask.
-    - recevie the event data and store it in S3.
+    - Receive the event data and POST to Kafka REST Proxy.
-    - no append support for s3. if we want to "append" to a file, we need to read, append, and then write it back.
+    - Logger for debugging purposes.
+    - Tested in local, required to deploy on AWS API Gateway.
+3. Kafka REST Proxy
+    - RESTful interface to Kafka cluster.
+    - Setup and tested in local with Docker.
+4. Kafka Cluster
+    - Message brokering systems.
+    - Horizontal scalable.
+    - Fault tolerant.
+    - Able to tune for throughput and latency.
+    - Setup and tested in local with Docker.
+    - Information can be found at ./kafka directory
+5. Kafka Connector (Consumer)

-3. API to stream data to kafka
+    - Uses Kafka S3 connector to write events data to S3.
+    - Partition according to predicted/assumed query pattern.
+    - Store data as parquet for data manipulation and queries.